khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 **1\.
 Illustration**

-The illustration should compliment the need for the empty state and help the user understand the situation.
+The [illustration](#illustration) should compliment the need for the empty state.
+It’s optional, but strongly recommended to help the user understand the situation and add personality.`

 **2\.
 Description**